-3 Neo-Freudian theory:
+III.
+Neo-Freudian theory:

-There were a group of psychologists who believed that social interaction and resultant relationships formed the basis for the growth and development of personality.
-Here, they disagreed with their contemporary, Freud who believed that personality was i) biological and rooted in genetics, and ii) was groomed as a result of early childhood experiences.
-This group of researchers who laid emphasis on the process of socialization came to be known as the Neo-Freudians.
+There were a group of psychologists who believed that social interaction and resultant as relationships formed the basis for the growth and development of personality.
+Here, they is disagreed with their contemporary, Freud who believed that personality was i) biological and is rooted in genetics, and ii) was groomed as a result of early childhood experiences.
+This group of the researchers who laid emphasis on the process of socialization came to be known as the Neo-rediction of the researchers.
 Noteworthy among them are Alfred Adler, Harry Stack Sullivan and Karen Homey.